-Road Safety Policy and Communications, Office of Road Safety Branch, Surface Transport Division, Infrastructure and Surface Transport
+Road Safety Policy and Communications, Office of Road Safety Branch, Surface Transport Division

 My alarm goes off and I usually answer any messages from friends or family I have received during the night.
 I hop out of bed and begin cooking breakfast for myself.
 Once I have eaten I get ready for work and leave my apartment.
 Fortunately commuting to work is fairly simple for me, I can either walk which takes roughly 25 minutes, or I can spend 5 minutes on the tram.

-I arrive at work around 8:30, I prefer to arrive earlier.
-My first task for the day is unpacking my desk draw, taking out my note book and pen and any paperwork that I will need throughout the day.
+I arrive at work around 8.30 am, I prefer to arrive earlier.
+My first task for the day is unpacking my desk drawer, taking out my notebook and pen and any paperwork that I will need throughout the day.
 I then read through any emails that I have received since the day before and check my areas group email for any messages that I can address myself such as general road safety queries from the public or stakeholders asking for information about the National Road Safety Strategy or any Road Safety Programs.
-I also begin the day by writing a priority list, on my priority list for today is writing and completing a draft senates estimates brief, road safety ministerial placemats and ensuring that the group email box is organised and replies have been delegated to my colleagues who could best answer the query.
-For example, a question about a road safety program is best directed to the programs team, I also find it is more efficient to draft a response for that team to edit rather than them start from scratch.
+I also begin the day by writing a priority list, on my priority list for today is writing and completing a draft Senate Estimates brief, road safety ministerial placemats and ensuring that the group email box is organised and replies have been delegated to my colleagues who could best answer the query.
+For example, a question about a road safety program is best directed to the programs team.
+I also find it is more efficient to draft a response for that team to edit rather than for them to start from scratch.

 Thanks to the flexibility that my team gives me, I am able to have hour lunches because I usually start earlier than the rest of the team.
 This gives me a good chance to catch up with other graduates in my cohort and talk about our rotations, offer each other advice on our work and of course have some friendly banter.

-I"m usually back to my desk by 1pm, I spend the early afternoon finishing off my brief before I send through to my supervisor and director for review and clearance.
+I'm usually back to my desk by 1.00 pm.
+I spend the early afternoon finishing off my brief before I send through to my supervisor and director for review and clearance.
 After I receive feedback from my director I am able to make minor changes, and submit to my Assistant Secretary for review.
-In the mean time I am able to answer any emails that myself or the group email box has received.
+In the meantime I am able to answer any emails that me or the group email inbox has received.

 While I wait I would usually review my priority list and move onto another task.
-This would usually include, ministerial correspondence or road safety ministerial placemats which provide the ministers a one page summary of particular road safety facts.
-Additionally it is also my responsibility to complete the data analytic work which ultimately is used to update the data indicators on our National Road Safety Strategy Website.
+This would usually include ministerial correspondence or road safety ministerial placemats which provide the ministers a 1 page summary of particular road safety facts.
+Additionally it is also my responsibility to complete the data analytic work which ultimately is used to update the data indicators on our National Road Safety Strategy website.